Beramos/Data-on-ion-exchange-membrane-fouling-by-humic-acid-during-electrodialysis/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3551928.svg)](https://doi.org/10.5281/zenodo.3551928)

-This is a dataset for colloidal fouling in electrodialysis, published at Zenodo.
-The *raw* directory contains the raw time series data.
-A jupyter notebook (Python 3.7) is provided, *dataProcessing.ipynb* to illustrate how to use and analyse this data.
+This is a notebook to analyse a dataset for colloidal fouling during electrodialysis, published at Zenodo.

 ## How to get this thing running